 The open house

 They were within the first group of visitors and I greeted them with a sign-in sheet and light conversation.
 They seemed pleased to be back.
-20 years of experience prepared me to be sharp/aware of all things people might say, so my ears were open.
+20 years of experience though had prepared me to be sharp/aware of all things people might say, so my ears were open.
 Things were soon to develop, with multiple visitors within the home.
 I knew to 'stick and move' like a bartender at TGI Friday's between customers; Seeing if help or drinks can be served, but giving enough distance to let the experience happen for the guests.
-It did not take long though that the parents, purposely with volume while others were taking in the home, became critical of what they were seeing.
+It did not take long though that the parents, purposely with loud voices while others were taking in the home, became critical of what they were seeing.
 My first thought to myself standing about 15 feet away was, "Wow, the agent said the home rose to a level of possibly coming back, and these are your first words about it?"

 Comments by them included how the updated box cabinets did not match exactly with the prior fascia of the older cabinets.
 True, but this was essentially a new kitchen in a 50 year old home.
 Then they said the sink wasn't in the right place; and "it should have been closer to the refrigerator," but that would have meant moving the window.
 Then there was the preference for a different flooring, away from the new laminated plank.
 I was thinking, "are these really the Matt and Gwen (not their real names) that I had been told about?"
 They did say they had already been in the home during introductions, but WOW, just 'wow.'
 They exited the home after 20+ minutes and I wondered why they came back for a 2nd visit.

 I could not think about it long though, as the open house was well attended.
 Other visitors were far more positive about the home.
 When the open house finished though, we still had two more private appointments.